mnmlstme/styleboard/StyleDoc.md

 StyleDoc Syntax
 ====

 StyleDoc declarations are embedded in CSS comments.
 Only those comments that begin with `/** ` are parsed for StyleDoc declarations.

-All declarations within the same comment block are considered to pertain to the same subject CSS selector (or comma-separated list of selectors).
-Unless a comment block includes a `@selector` tag, it will be attached to the next CSS selector in the file.
+All declarations within the same comment block are considered to pertain to the same rule and its CSS selector(s).

+A comment not nested within a CSS rule refers to the next rule.
+A comment nested within the `{ ... }` of a rule refers to that rule.
+(Note that when using LESS or Sass to generate CSS, this means StyleDoc coments should in general occur _inside_ rules, so that they are not associated with an enclosing scope.)

+A comment block may instead reference other selector(s) by naming the selector(s) after a `@pattern`, `@modifier`, `@state`, `@member`, or `@helper` tag.
+This allows StyleDoc comments to reside in a separate file from the CSS itself.

 Any text in a StyleDoc comment which is not part of a StyleDoc tag is considered descriptive text and will be appended to the description of the current pattern.